 · To thoroughly clean your hair and scalp.
 In fact, this recipe has been used successfully for decades as Rastafarians' all-natural method of shampooing their interwoven hairstyle popularly called 'dreadlocks'.
 However, it is safe for any hair type.

-· To relieve seborrhoea (which is the itchy, incrusted accumulation on the scalp when excessive secretions of natural scalp sebum oil mixes with dirt)
+· To relieve seborrhoea (which is the itchy, incrusted accumulation on the scalp when excessive secretions of natural scalp sebum oil mixes with dirt) and dandruff

 · To condition your hair.
 This recipe can moisturize and revitalize the hair and scalp, which in turn promotes hair growth and prevents excessive hair loss).
 Note that excessive hair loss caused by genetic conditions may not be preventable by this shampoo.